bpinto03/synthese_image_project/README.md

 # synthese_image_project
-Project of course "Synthese d'images" in Univesity Gustave Eiffel.
+Univesity Gustave Eiffel project of the course "Synthese d'images".

+# Setup
-To use Makefile, please create bin, obj and debug directories.
+Create a bin, obj and debug directories and then use Makefile.